UoM-ResPlat-DevOps/SpartanGPUCourse/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+### Part 2: Profiling
+* Profiling is very important with GPGPUs, and there are good tools with PGI compilers.
+* Computation Intensity = Compute Operations / Memory Operations
+* Computational Intensity of 1.0 or greater suggests that the loop might run well on a GPU
+* Run the example in OpenACC/Profile
+-- *Slide End* --

+-- *Slide* --
 ### Part 2: Laplace Equation Decomposition
 * Example problem (from the Pawsey Supercomputing Centre); Heating a metal plate, simulated by solving Laplace equation ∇^2 f x,y = 0.
 * The steady state response is solved as a 2D grid where the temperature of every ith grid point is an average of its 4 neighbours.